 Faculty Resource Network

-The Faculty Resource Network 2017 National Symposium focusing on the theme "Engaging with Diversity in the College Classroom" will be held on Friday, November 17 and Saturday, November 18, 2017 in New Orleans, Louisiana.
+The Faculty Resource Network 2019 National Symposium focusing on the theme "Critical Conversations and the Academy" will be held on Friday, November 22 and Saturday, November 23, 2019 in Miami, Florida.

 Need more information?
 Visit the Faculty Resource Network page at www.nyu.edu/frn for more information about our faculty development programs.
-Participation in Faculty Resource Network programing is free to Farmingdale State College full-time faculty.
+Participation in Faculty Resource Network programming is free to Farmingdale State College full-time faculty.

 The Faculty Resource Network (FRN) at New York University is an award-winning professional development initiative that sponsors programs for faculty members from a consortium of over 50 colleges and universities.

 Farmingdale State College is a member of the FRN consortium which offers many fine opportunities for faculty growth, networking, scholarly activity, and publication.
 Some of the innovative programs provided by the FRN include:

 - The FRN Summer Seminar series provides an opportunity for faculty to participate in a week long seminar on the NYU campus designed to further intellectual growth, sharpen skills, and provide networking opportunities with other scholars in their field.

 - The FRN “Scholar in Residence” program allows faculty members to spend the summer, or who have obtained a sabbatical from their home institution, to spend a semester in residence at New York University and pair-up with a faculty mentor of their choice to complete a research project or other scholarly activity.

 - The FRN January Research and Faculty Growth Seminar is held in a different location every year.